ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Avoid Incorrect Conversion or Cast

- 🧪 Lab: Please try lab [conversion](https://best.openssf.org/labs/conversion.html), which lets you experiment in how to counter improper conversion.
+ 🧪 **Lab: Please try lab [conversion](https://best.openssf.org/labs/conversion.html), which lets you experiment in how to counter improper conversion.**

-Labs are optional, but we encourage you to try them.
+*Labs are optional, but you're strongly encouraged to try them!*

 ## Processing Data Securely: Undefined Behavior / Memory Safety